ozanbalcii/ozanbalcii/README.md

 - I am currently working on a stock marketing project. (freelance)

-- 🔭 I am currently working on JavaScript, NodeJs, React-Redux, NextJs, ExpressJs and HTML-CSS technologies.
+- 🔭 I am currently working on React-Redux, Firebase, NextJs, Nodejs and HTML-CSS(Tailwind-Bootstrap) technologies.
 - 📫 How to reach me: Linkedin: ozanbalci98 or Twitter: ozan_balciii